-A human resource information system (HRIS) is a software solution that helps small and medium sized enterprises manage their people, internal procedures and policies effectively.
+A human resource information system (HRIS) otherwise known human resource management system (HRMS) is a HR software solution that helps small and medium sized enterprises to manage employees, human resources procedures and company policies effectively.
 It combines a number of processes and systems to strengthen and optimise the HR function of an organisation.

 Some human resource information systems include an employee database, payroll function, benefits administration, recruitment, as well as leave and attendance management.
 Let’s briefly take a look at each:

-An HRIS for small and medium sized businesses may integrate employee data, attendance and time off management, onboarding and document sharing. kiwiHR, for instance, enables companies to go completely paperless with digital personnel files, an integrated document management system, onboarding checklists and employees’ time off and attendance management.
+An HRIS for small and medium sized businesses may integrate employee data, attendance and time off management, onboarding and document sharing. kiwiHR, for instance, enables companies to go completely paperless with digital personnel files, an integrated hr system, a structured onboarding process and employees’ leave and attendance management.

 Digital employee records are especially beneficial for businesses with a small employee headcount.
 That is because the impact that a single person has on a small company is bigger than they may have on a larger company.